Essex-class aircraft carrier: Overview

 The preceding Yorktown-class aircraft carriers and the designers' list of trade-offs and limitations forced by arms control treaty obligations shaped the development of the Essex class – a design sparked by the Japanese and Italian repudiation of the limitations proposed in the 1936 revision of the Washington Naval Treaty of 1922 (as updated in October 1930 in the London Naval Treaty).
-Effectively, this rejection allowed all five signatories to resume the interrupted naval arms race of the 1920s in early 1937.
+Effectively, this rejection allowed all five signatories to resume the interrupted naval arms race of the 1890s-1910s in early 1937.

 At the time of the repudiations, both Italy and Japan had colonial ambitions, intent on or already conducting military conquests.
 With the demise of the treaty limitations and the growing tensions in Europe, naval planners were free to apply both the lessons they had learned operating carriers for fifteen years and those of operating the Yorktown-class carriers to the newer design.

-Designed to carry a larger air group, and unencumbered by the latest in a succession of pre-war naval treaty limits, USS Essex was over sixty feet longer, nearly ten feet wider, and more than a third heavier.
+Designed to carry a larger air group, and unencumbered by the latest in a succession of pre-war naval treaty limits, USS Essex was over sixty feet longer, nearly ten feet wider, and more than a third heavier than Yorktown-class carriers.
 A longer, wider flight deck and a deck-edge elevator (which had proven successful in the one-off USS Wasp) facilitated more efficient aviation operations, enhancing the ship's offensive and defensive air power.

 Machinery arrangement and armor protection were greatly improved from previous designs.
 These features, plus the provision of more anti-aircraft guns, gave the ships much enhanced survivability.
 In fact, during the war, none of the Essex-class carriers were lost and two, USS Franklin and USS Bunker Hill, came home under their own power and were successfully repaired even after receiving extremely heavy damage.

 Debates raged regarding armoring the hangar deck.
 British designers' comments tended to disparage the use of hangar deck armor, but some historians, such as D.K.
 Brown in Nelson to Vanguard, see the American arrangement to have been superior.
 In the late 1930s, locating the strength deck at hangar deck level in the proposed Essex-class ships reduced the weight located high in the ship, resulting in smaller supporting structures and more aircraft capacity for the desired displacement.
 The Midway class which followed armored both the hangar and flight deck (the latter more heavily).

 The larger size of the first supercarriers necessitated a deeper hull and shifted the center of gravity and center of stability lower, enabling moving the strength deck to the flight deck, thus freeing US Naval design architects to move the armor higher and remain within compliance of US Navy stability specifications without imperiling seaworthiness.
 One of the design studies prepared for the Essex project, "Design 9G", included an armored flight deck but reduced aircraft capacity, and displaced 27,200 tons, or about 1,200 tons more than "Design 9F", which formed the basis of the actual Essex design; 9G became the ancestor of the 45,000-ton Midway class.